fredboudon/PNR-PlantArchi-TP/README.md

-# PNR Technical School: training session on Plant Modelling under Agrivoltaics
+# PNR Technical School: training session on Modelling Plants under Agrivoltaics

 ## Installation of the training material